 Importance of Pet Proofing Your Home

-We love our pets like family, and often times we may not be aware of the many common items in the home that can pose a potential danger to our pets.
-It is important to pet-proof a home with the same diligence that we use to baby-proof our homes before the arrival of a new baby.
+We love our pets like family, and often times we may not be aware of the many common items in the home that can pose a potential hazards for pets.
+It is important to pet proof a home with the same diligence that we use to baby-proof our homes before the arrival of a new baby.

 When we enjoy foods and snacks, we may be tempted to offer some to our furry family members, especially when they’re staring at us with those big brown soulful eyes!
 However, these “treats” may be an unexpected health hazard for our pets.

 Chocolate can cause stomach upset, heart arrhythmias, seizures, and even death.
 In general, the darker the chocolate, the more dangerous it is, with white chocolate being the least toxic and baker’s chocolate being the most lethal.
 Both grapes and raisins have been associated with kidney failure in dogs.
 It is well documented that onion and garlic cause red blood cell damage in cats and dogs.
 Some nuts, like macadamia nuts, can cause weakness and neurologic signs in dogs.
 Xylitol, an artificial sweetener increasingly seen in many food products, can cause serious and possibly fatal consequences in cats and dogs because it can lower blood sugar to dangerously low levels.
 It’s therefore always a good idea to read ingredient labels carefully.